cloudstax/firecamp/catalog/postgres/README.md

 # Tutorials

 This is a simple tutorial about how to create a PostgreSQL service and how to use it.
-This tutorial assumes the cluster name is "t1", the AWS Region is "us-east-1", and the Kafka service name is "mypg".
+This tutorial assumes the cluster name is "t1", the AWS Region is "us-east-1", and the PostgreSQL service name is "mypg".

 ## Create a PostgreSQL service
 Follow the [Installation](https://github.com/cloudstax/firecamp/tree/master/docs/installation) guide to create a 3 nodes cluster across 3 availability zones.
 Create a PostgreSQL cluster: